tjira/hazel/README.md

 ### Additional Calculations

-* Gradients for HF (analytical) and MP2 (numerical)
+* Numerical Hessians and Frequency Analysis for HF and MP2
-* Numerical hessians and frequency analysis for HF and MP2
+* Gradients for HF (Analytical) and MP2 (Numerical)
-* HF and MP2 steepest descent optimization
+* HF and MP2 Steepest Descent Optimization

 ## 🛠️ Compilation